Truth in budgeting:

 By Barbara Anderson

--- September, 2004 --
+— September, 2004 —

 Long-time CLT members are accustomed to our keeping track of state budgets year-to-year, so they can see how much state government is growing.
 This has been difficult the last few years as items like the MBTA, pension funding, and some Medicaid funding are funded differently or moved "off-budget."

-The Department of Revenue is always helpful with tax numbers; for the budget data we went to the independent state Comptroller's office and to Governor Romney's Office of Administration and Finance.
+The Department of Revenue is always helpful with revenue numbers; for the budget data we went to the independent state Comptroller's office and to Governor Romney's Office of Administration and Finance.
 With the help of a budget expert in the latter's Fiscal Affairs Office, we were able to add the FY'99-'05 numbers to our chart.

-As nearly as we can determine, Beacon Hill leaders don’t publicize budget comparisons themselves because they are writ on shifting sands, and official numbers that are used by the bond agencies must be exact.
+As nearly as we can determine, Beacon Hill leaders don’t publicize budget comparisons themselves because they are writ on shifting sands, and official numbers that are used by the bond rating agencies must be exact.
 There are also various accounting procedures, some of which add in federal fund transfers and other complexities.
 We look only at the state operating budget, the one you read about in newspapers when the various budgets are presented and discussed, and we try to adjust for new definitions of the word "budget."

-The best source of "right now" numbers is the state bond prospectus, which experts in budget reading put together.
+The best source of "right now" numbers is the state bond prospectus, which experts in budget writing put together.
 But with the state's budget history, don’t bet on the numbers; some of the adjustments are still a mystery to us.

 For instance, we don’t know what caused the big jump in FY'97 that wasn’t there at the time.
 And keep in mind that each year’s numbers are an estimate until the comptroller's office closes the books several months after the budget year ends.

--- September, 2008 --
+— September, 2008 —

 Compiled and presented by Harold Wolfe